CBD for Schizophrenia

-Second-generation antipsychotics (SGAs).
-This class of medications is considered the front line defense, offering a lower dosage and fewer side effects than other options.
+- Second-generation antipsychotics (SGAs) which is a class of medications is considered the front line defense, offering a lower dosage and fewer side effects than other options.
 Quetiapine, Risperidone, and Aripiprazole are just a few of these medications.
 If treatment via SGAs fails, doctors will then prescribe a more intense pharmaceutical.

-First-generation antipsychotics (FGAs).
-First-generation antipsychotics are usually only given if treatment with SGAs is unsuccessful.
-FGAs are considered a risky treatment because of their often severe side effects—they can lead to often permanent movement disorders like tardive dyskinesia.
+- First-generation antipsychotics (FGAs) are older antipsychotics usually only given if treatment with SGAs is unsuccessful.
+FGAs are considered a risky treatment because of their often severe side effects that can often lead to permanent movement disorders like tardive dyskinesia.
 Examples of these medications include Chlorpromazine, Fluphenazine, Haloperidol, and Perphenazine.

 Many schizophrenia patients are in denial, reluctant, or unwilling to take their medications.
 Non-pharmacological treatments can help keep patients stable during times when they are not taking medications regularly.
 Some of these therapies and treatments also increase individuals’ motivation to adhere to medications.
 These can include:

 - Psychotherapy: Continued therapy can help people living with schizophrenia recognize damaging thought patterns, better cope with stress, and sense when psychotic episodes are coming on.

 - Communication and social skills training: Those with schizophrenia may lose or be unable to comprehend social skills, empathy, and communication.
 Improving these skills can help individuals better function as a member of society.